Dsblima/Leituras/Coding/Clean Code.md

 ## Conclusion
 * Clean code is readable, but it must also be robust.
 These are not conflicting goals.
 We can write robust clean code if we see error handling as a separate concern, something that is viewable independently of our main logic.
 To the degree that we are able to do that, we can reason about it independently, and we can make great strides in the maintainability of our code.

+# Chapter 8 - Boundaries

+## Using Third-Party Code
+* Providers of third-party packages and frameworks strive for broad applicability so they can work in many environments and appeal to a wide audience.
+Users, on the other hand, want an interface that is focused on their particular needs.
+This tension can cause problems at the boundaries of our systems.
+*  The use of generics is no longer a big issue because the casting and type management is handled inside the Sensors class.
+* If you use a boundary interface like Map, keep it inside the class, or close family of classes, where it is used.
+Avoid returning it from, or accepting it as an argument to, public APIs.

+## Exploring and Learning Boundaries
+*  It’s not our job to test the third-party code, but it may be in our best interest to write tests for the third-party code we use.
+* Instead of experimenting and trying out the new stuff in our production code, we could write some tests to explore our understanding of the third-party code.
+Jim Newkirk calls such tests learning tests.
+* The tests focus on what we want out of the API.

+## Learning Tests Are Better Than Free
+* The learning tests end up costing nothing.
+We had to learn the API anyway, and writing those tests was an easy and isolated way to get that knowledge.
+The learning tests were precise experiments that helped increase our understanding.
+* When there are new releases of the third-party package, we run the learning tests to see whether there are behavioral differences.
+* Learning tests verify that the third-party packages we are using work the way we expect them to.
+Once integrated, there are no guarantees that the third-party code will stay compatible with our needs.
+* Whether you need the learning provided by the learning tests or not, a clean boundary should be supported by a set of outbound tests that exercise the interface the same way the production code does.

+## Using Code That Does Not Yet Exist
+* One good thing about writing the interface we wish we had is that it’s under our control.
+This helps keep client code more readable and focused on what it is trying to accomplish.

+## Clean Boundaries
+* Good software designs accommodate change without huge investments and rework.
+When we use code that is out of our control, special care must be taken to protect our investment and make sure future change is not too costly.

+* Code at the boundaries needs clear separation and tests that define expectations.
+We should avoid letting too much of our code know about the third-party particulars.
+It’s better to depend on something you control than on something you don’t control, lest it end up controlling you.

+* We manage third-party boundaries by having very few places in the code that refer to them.
+We may wrap them as we did with Map, or we may use an ADAPTER to convert from our perfect interface to the provided interface.
+Either way our code speaks to us better, promotes internally consistent usage across the boundary, and has fewer maintenance points when the third-party code changes.